 Homeowners Association (HOA)

 A homeowners association is usually comprised of a group of similar homes and residences along with the common areas and property that is shared by the community as a whole.
-HOAs usually conform to a strict set of regulations, and requires all residents to likewise adhere to these regulations.
+HOAs set rules and regulations, and require all residents to likewise adhere to these regulations.
 Rules regarding anything from appearance of homes to number and type of pet are established to improve the quality of life of all of the residents.
 The aim of the HOA is to create a beautiful and comfortable community that helps to raise overall property values in the neighborhood.
 Although these rules can seem quite strict, they are agreed to and usually appreciated by the members of the community as they dramatically increase the desirability of the area.
 Members of an HOA can expect their fees to assist in the upkeep of pools or other common amenities, as well as opportunities to connect with other homeowners.

 Condominium Owners Association (COA)